arista-netdevops-community/arista_eos_automation_with_ncclient/README.md

 <rpc><close-session></close-session></rpc>]]>]]>
 ```

+# Credits

+Thank you to for writing this blog https://eos.arista.com/ncclient-example-with-eos/
-https://eos.arista.com/ncclient-example-with-eos/ provided the basis for this example.
+It provided the basis for this example.